rug-cit-hpc/league-of-robots/roles/yum_local/README.md

 # Local directory yum repository

+## Info

+This playbook deploys local yum repository on particular machine.
+It creates a folder where user can store custom rpm's.
+Then creates repository file on the system (that uses this local folder), sets the priority of the repository to the maximum (the local repository will be looked first when installing a package with `yum` command and only then the other repositories will be checked), and will run initial `createrepo` command (albeit on a empty folder).

+The local yum repository is added to the other repositories, and therefore it works together with Spacewals, Pulp and regular system repositories.

 ## Deploying playbook

 Playbook is part of cluster.yml and gets executed automatically, but gets deplo-